Blockchain In retail: Introduction

-A report stated that by 2023, blockchain in retail could grow to $2.3 billion USD, the largest amount of growth in any blockchain-related industry.
+We’ve talked about blockchain basics and how it affects marketing as an industry, but retail is another large industry ripe for transformation via blockchain.
+A report stated that by 2023, blockchain in retail could grow to $2.3 billion USD, the largest growth in any blockchain-related industry.

-Many would argue that blockchain is far too complex and its adoption seems to be far in the future.
+Many would argue that blockchain is too complex, and its adoption seems far in the future.
 Yet this report projects significant growth in under 5 years.
-Along with this change, the average consumer is changing as well, demanding more transparency and authenticity in their products, as well as faster delivery times.
-Expectations are shifting rapidly, and an answer to this shift could very well be blockchain technology.
+Along with this change, the average consumer is also changing, demanding more transparency and authenticity in their products and faster delivery times.
+Expectations are shifting rapidly, and blockchain technology could very well answer this shift.

 In terms of new technologies, it is important that businesses stay on top of trends and not fall behind.
 When businesses fall behind on emerging tech, they are likely to fail.
 Therefore, it is imperative that research is done now to discover ways blockchain can be used for your business.

-Full blockchain adoption will likely take a few years if not decades.
-However, big retailers such as Walmart and Starbucks are already integrating blockchain technology in their supply chains.
+Full blockchain adoption will likely take a few years, if not decades.
+However, big retailers like Walmart and Starbucks are already integrating blockchain technology into their supply chains.
 It’s only a matter of time before other retailers follow suit and incorporate blockchain technology in their processes.

 Blockchain has already made its way into this area of the retail industry, as seen by Walmart and Starbucks.
-The benefit of using supply chain blockchain is greater collaboration between all parties involved in the chain including manufacturers, distributors, importers, retailers and more.
+The benefit of using supply chain blockchain is greater collaboration between all parties involved, including manufacturers, distributors, importers, retailers, and more.

-The current system involves each party maintaining its own disconnected database, leading to delays in gathering information from other parts of the chain.
-Blockchain, on the other hand, deals with data in real time and offers a single view for all parties, who can agree on the state of the information.
+The current system involves each party maintaining its disconnected database, leading to delays in gathering information from other parts of the chain.
+On the other hand, Blockchain deals with data in real time and offers a single view for all parties who can agree on the state of the information.

-Tracking shipments will become much easier with supply chain blockchain.
-Each stage of a product’s journey will have real-time information on not only when and where it originated, but who handled it.
+Tracking shipments will become much easier with the supply chain blockchain.
+Each stage of a product’s journey will have real-time information on when and where it originated and who handled it.
 This level of detail will result in fewer lost or stolen goods.

 As a bonus, blockchain also has the potential to identify the exact items that are needed for recall.
-Supply chain blockchain can cut down on costs related to mass recalls of unsafe products.
+Supply chain blockchain can cut costs related to mass recalls of unsafe products.

 Walmart is already ahead on this use case and has demanded all of its suppliers for leafy green vegetables upload their data to the blockchain by September of this year.
 The retail company has partnered with IBM to use its Food Trust Solution blockchain, specifically made for a food supply chain use case.

-Because blockchain tech is immutable, customers and retailers alike can be assured that the path between a product’s place of origin to the storefront is accurate.
-Blockchain will remove the layer between retailers and customers, as everyone will be able to see if the place of origin was falsified, or if products were handled properly.
+Because blockchain tech is immutable, customers and retailers can be assured that the path between a product’s place of origin and the storefront is accurate.
+Blockchain will remove the layer between retailers and customers, as everyone will be able to see if the place of origin was falsified or if products were handled properly.

-Earlier this year Starbucks announced their plan to use Microsoft’s supply chain blockchain tech to track its coffee beans and share real-time information.
-Adding blockchain tech to their supply chain system allows customers to view more data on the origins of their coffee, as well as providing growers with information on where their beans end up.
+Earlier this year, Starbucks announced its plan to use Microsoft’s supply chain blockchain tech to track its coffee beans and share real-time information.
+Adding blockchain tech to their supply chain system allows customers to view more data on the origins of their coffee, as well as provides growers with information on where their beans end up.

 Currently, consumers have little option but to take the word of third parties that their product originates from a certain place.

-Blockchain reduces the risk of counterfeiting, which is a common problem in luxury items and electronics.
+Blockchain reduces the risk of counterfeiting, a common problem in luxury items and electronics.
 It is incredibly difficult to fake authenticity on the blockchain network.
-This technology will also prove the legitimacy of resale items, making sure the buyer is actually receiving the item described.
+This technology will also prove the legitimacy of resale items, ensuring the buyer receives the item described.

-Blockchain allows a customer to not only source a whole product but all of its components to their origins.
+Blockchain allows a customer to source a whole product and all its components to their origins.
 Knowing exactly where a product comes from will help increase trust in a brand.
 This is also essential in medication and pharmaceuticals.
 Tracking the right medication has life-saving qualities.

-Recently, Walmart has expanded its use of blockchain in regards to pharmaceuticals as well, partnering with blockchain company MediLedger to track the origins of medication.
+Recently, Walmart has expanded its use of blockchain in regard to pharmaceuticals as well, partnering with blockchain company MediLedger to track the origins of medication.
 MediLedger has so far been focused on authenticating medication that has been returned for resale.
 This practice is only a small portion of the pharmaceutical market but is still worth over $6 billion.
-Health and Wellness products, which includes Walmart’s pharmacy and over the counter drugs, accounted for 10 percent of the company’s total sales.
+Health and Wellness products, which include Walmart’s pharmacy and over-the-counter drugs, accounted for 10 percent of the company’s total sales.

 The system can also help retailers with identity management.
 A customer’s or an employee’s identity can be confirmed on the blockchain.

 Many retailers have yet to accept crypto payments.
-The initiation and registration process takes too much time and is not used mainstream.
-Retailers who start implementing cryptocurrency payments now can reach an untapped audience worldwide.
+The initiation and registration process takes too much time and is not used in the mainstream.
+Retailers who have started implementing cryptocurrency payments can now reach an untapped audience worldwide.

 Blockchain technology can speed up transactions while charging lower transaction fees.
-The technology records data in real time and anyone with a key can access the chain.
-This creates a method that could bypass traditional ways of transferring money, which is neither timely or cost-efficient.
+The technology records data in real-time, and anyone with a key can access the chain.
+This creates a method that could bypass traditional ways of transferring money, which is neither timely nor cost-efficient.

-Another area of interest for blockchain in retail is the use of smart contracts.
-These contracts contain a set of instructions that the blockchain automatically executes if the given conditions are met.
+Another area of interest for blockchain in retail is smart contracts.
+These contracts contain instructions that the blockchain automatically executes if the conditions are met.
 Smart contracts store the necessary documents in the digital ledger.
 This eliminates the need for consumers to search for receipts from stores.

-Furthermore, storing digital records on the blockchain means all information for returns and refunds exist on the network.
-Smart contracts could lead to instant payments and refunds, instructing the transfer of money automatically.
+Furthermore, storing digital records on the blockchain means all information for returns and refunds exists on the network.
+Smart contracts could lead to instant payments and refunds, automatically instructing money transfers.

-Companies operate in a system where each party stores their data on separate databases.
-However, this system is vulnerable to a security breach, as each database acts as a point of failure.
-When the database is hacked, consumer data leaks to the public, or to third-parties, without consumer knowledge or consent.
+Companies operate in a system where each party stores its data on separate databases.
+However, this system is vulnerable to a security breach, as each database is a failure point.
+When the database is hacked, consumer data leaks to the public or third parties without consumer knowledge or consent.

-Retailers carry a large amount of data on consumers, particularly from the sign-up process for memberships or rewards programs.
+Retailers carry a large amount of consumer data, particularly from the sign-up process for memberships or rewards programs.
 However, from that point, consumers have little control over who is viewing their data.
 Blockchain gives the power back to consumers, allowing them to choose who can access and use their data.